A collection of shapes in different shades of green, designed to evoke thoughts of the natural world

 • No. Internship applications where relatives or family members also work become ineligible for credit.
 The faculty encourages you to reach out to your personal and professional networks to source an internship.
 However, when it comes to interning in an organisation, the experience needs to be independent of any personal relationship.
 This is required to ensure your internship experience is free of biases and there is no conflict of interest.

-• No. If you have already commenced a placement, it will not be eligible for inclusion in the internship subject.
+• No. If you have already commenced an internship, it will not be eligible for inclusion in the internship subject.

 • Stipends/allowances are processed by the University and internship applications with such an arrangement require additional processing time.
 Please note Faculty of Science does not process stipends related to overseas internships.